 \subsection{Symmetry measures, network size and aggregation}

-Comparing the aggregations, we find that symmetry is common in transformed food webs, but almost absent in the originals.
+Symmetry is common in transformed food webs, but almost absent in the originals.
 Only two untransformed networks contain any orbits, likely due to modeller choices.
-However, as shown in Table ~\ref{tab: num_o_phi_symmetric_foodwebs}, aggregating weights up to one order of magnitude greatly increases symmetry, with similar symmetry measure distributions across all aggregations.
+Non-trivial orbits appear in 36 $\Phi_1$ aggregations and 57 $\Phi_2$ aggregations, corresponding to $14.4\%$ and $22.8\%$, respectively.
+Their number grows up to 96 networks with non-trivial orbits in unweighted versions, representing $38.4\%$ of the dataset.

 Fig.~\ref{fig: hist_measures_vertices} provides a quantitative overview of symmetry measures in our dataset.
 The most symmetric networks exhibit redundancy values above 0.8, indicating that symmetric vertices group into small orbits.
 Typically, only a few symmetric vertices are present.
 However, when weights are ignored (in $\Phi_\infty$), some networks exhibit over 50\% of vertices in non-trivial orbits.
 As evident in Fig.~\ref{fig: hist_measures_vertices}, all symmetry measures follow a highly skewed distribution.